Feyenoord: Arne Slot era: back in title contention and European final

-In the Europa League, Feyenoord was drawn in a group with FC Midtjylland, Sturm Graz, and S.S.
-Lazio.
-All teams ended with 8 points, but Feyenoord finished the group stage in first place by virtue of a superior goal difference.
-In the round of 16, Feyenoord defeated Shaktar Donetsk 8–2 on aggregate and was drawn to play against AS Roma again in the quarter finals.
+In the Europa League, Feyenoord was drawn in a group with Midtjylland, Sturm Graz and Lazio.
+All teams ended with eight points, but Feyenoord finished the group stage in first place by virtue of a superior goal difference.
+In the round of 16, Feyenoord defeated Shakhtar Donetsk 8–2 on aggregate and was drawn to play against Roma again in the quarter-finals.
 The first match at home ended with a 1–0 victory.
-The return match went to extra time and resulted in a 4–1 victory for AS Roma.
-In the Dutch Cup, Feyenoord was defeated in the semi-finals at home by Ajax, 1–2.
+The return match went to extra time and resulted in a 4–1 victory for Roma.
+In the Dutch Cup, Feyenoord were defeated in the semi-finals at home by Ajax, 1–2.
 Due to the successes and playing style of Feyenoord, there was some serious interest from clubs in Arne Slot, including from Tottenham Hotspur.
-However, after a few weeks of rumours Arne Slot extended his contract, citing he was not finished yet at Feyenoord.
+However, after a few weeks of rumours, Arne Slot extended his contract, citing that he was not finished yet at Feyenoord.

 Feyenoord started the 2023–24 Eredivisie season slowly.
 The Johan Cruijff Schaal was lost against PSV 0–1, while the first two league games were drawn.
 Feyenoord then booked seven consecutive victories, including a 0–4 away win against Ajax in Amsterdam.
-This streak was ended by a loss in Enschede against FC Twente.
+This streak was ended by a loss in Enschede against Twente.
 Feyenoord also lost again at home against PSV 1–2.
 Despite these setbacks, Feyenoord had more points after 16 matches compared to the previous season.
 However, as PSV started the season perfectly, winning all their 16 matches, Feyenoord found themselves in second place, 10 points behind their rivals at the winter break.
-In the 2023–24 UEFA Champions League, Feyenoord was drawn in group with Atletico Madrid, Celtic and again S.S.
-Lazio.
-Feyenoord won the home games against Celtic and S.S.
-Lazio.
-Despite showing good form and impressing foreign media with their play, Feyenoord failed to pick up a single point in the away matches and at home against Atletico.
+In the 2023–24 UEFA Champions League, Feyenoord was drawn in group with Atletico Madrid, Celtic and Lazio once again.
+Feyenoord won the home games against Celtic and Lazio.
+Despite showing good form and impressing foreign media with their play, Feyenoord failed to pick up a single point in the away matches, as well as at home against Atletico.
 Feyenoord ended the group stage on third place and qualified for the preliminary round of the 2023–24 UEFA Europa League.
 Feyenoord was drawn against Roma again.
 Both matches ended in a 1–1 draw, after which Feyenoord was defeated in a penalty shootout.
-It was the third year in a row that Feyenoord's European season was ended by AS Roma.
+It was the third year in a row that Feyenoord's European season was ended by Roma.